JacksonBennett05/Lego-PriceTracker/README.md

 ```

 ## Running CLI
-1. Run the main script directly from root of the project
+Run the main script directly from root of the project
  ```bash
   python src/main.py
  ```
+Then:
-2. Enter Set number when Prompted
+- Enter the LEGO set number when prompted
-3. Confirm correct set or try again
+- Confirm the correct set
+- The script returns retailer prices and highlights the **cheapest option**